CDCgov/data-exchange-upload/upload-reports/README.md

 ## GitHub Actions

 This application is used by two GitHub Actions located in [data-exchange-upload-devops](https://github.com/cdcent/data-exchange-upload-devops/tree/main/.github/workflows).
+Reports use the same template `upload-report-template.yml`.
-The action `upload-report-custom.yml` generates a report for a custom range of datastreams, routes, and timeframes.
+- Action `upload-report-custom.yml` generates a report for a custom range of datastreams, routes, and timeframes.
-The action `upload-report-daily.yml` generates a daily report (24 hours time frame) for a standard set of datastreams.
+- Action `upload-report-daily.yml` generates a daily report (24 hours time frame) for a standard set of datastreams.
-But reports use the same template `upload-report-template.yml`.